 Photograph by David Goddard

-Over the last eight years, Ana has led and collaborated in various research, education, and policy-based projects in New York City.
-She has worked with government agencies, non-profits, NGOs at the United Nations, and academia.
-Ana holds a degree in Psychology and Evolutionary Studies from the State University of New York at New Paltz and received her master’s degree in Developmental Psychology, specializing in Human Development and Policy at Columbia University in New York City.
+For over eight years, Ana led and collaborated on research, education, and policy initiatives across New York City, partnering with government agencies, non-profits, United Nations-affiliated NGOs, and academic institutions.
+She holds a degree in Psychology and Evolutionary Studies from the State University of New York at New Paltz and a master’s in Developmental Psychology from Columbia University, specializing in Early Childhood Development and Policy.

-After spending two-thirds of her life living, studying, and working extensively in the United States, Ana returned to her roots in the Tropical Andes of Colombia in the department of Antioquia with her husband and their dog Scout to steward and regenerate 25 acres of land.
+After spending most of her life in the United States, Ana returned to her roots in the Tropical Andes of Colombia.
+There, she lives with her husband and daughter, stewarding 25 acres of land —planting seeds for a future grounded in reciprocity, regeneration, and relational repair.

 ABOUT